JaeDukSeo/Daily-Neural-Network-Practice-2/README.md

 For Phar plugin tests set 'phar.readonly' setting to Off (0) in `php.ini` config.
 Otherwise tests will be skipped.

 database name in `phpunit.xml` config constants).
-If connection failed tests will be skipped.
+If connection failed tests will be skipped. and more